 By 1939 Florey and Chain had begun to realize the importance of penicillin and they had saved a number of people's lives with it as of 1942.

-1945 Chain, Fleming and Florey shared the Nobel Prize in Physiology or Medicine "for their discovery of penicillin and its curative effect in various infectious diseases."
-That is where the usual story of penicillin stops.
+In 1945 Chain, Fleming and Florey shared the Nobel Prize in Physiology or Medicine "for their discovery of penicillin and its curative effect in various infectious diseases."

 The name of Norman G. Heatley (1911-2004) is rarely mentioned in this context.
 An Oxford University biochemist, Dr. Heatley developed a technique for isolating penicillin during World War II but it only yielded minuscule amounts of the precious substance.